SRB measures and Young towers for surface diffeomorphisms: Young towers: Theorem

-\begin{Remark} A subtle point about the statement of part (2) of Theorem~\ref{thm:existsY} is that \( \Gamma \) may be fat even though \( A \) is not (whereas if \( A \) is fat then \( \Gamma \) is also automatically fat by part (1)), and the fatness of \( \Gamma \) is what is needed to construct the tower with integrable return times and thus to imply the existence of an SRB measure.
-In particular the assumptions in part (1) of Theorem \ref{thm:existsSRB} can be relaxed as we do not need \( A \) itself to be fat but just that it generates a fat rectangle \( \Gamma \) through the construction which we will use in the proof of part (1) of Theorem \ref{thm:existsY}.
+\begin{Remark} Since the rectangle $\Gamma$ provided by Theorem \ref{thm:existsY}\ref{B1} is recurrent and contains $A$, it follows from Definition \ref{def:Treturn} that if $A$ is Lebesgue-strongly recurrent, then $\Gamma$ is Lebesgue-strongly recurrent as well.
+However, it is possible that the set $A$ is not fat (and hence not Lebesgue-strongly recurrent) but still produces a Lebesgue-strongly recurrent (hence fat) rectangle $\Gamma$.
+In particular the assumptions in part \ref{A1} of Theorem \ref{thm:existsSRB} can be relaxed to require that the construction which we will use in the proof of part \ref{B1} of Theorem \ref{thm:existsY} produces a Lebesgue-strongly recurrent rectangle.
 A simple setting in which this distinction may be seen to be potentially relevant is that of a two-dimensional Anosov diffeomorphism.
-Then we can easily find a small nice domain \( \Gamma_{pq} \) and may choose \( A \) as a countable dense set of points in \( \Gamma_{pq} \) which means in particular that \( A \) is not fat, but we shall see from the proof of Theorem ~\ref{thm:existsY} that this gives rise to a fat rectangle \( \Gamma \). \end{Remark}
+Then we can easily find a small nice domain \( \Gpq \) and may choose \( A \) as a countable dense set of points in \( \Gpq \) which means in particular that \( A \) is not fat, but we shall see from the proof of Theorem ~\ref{thm:existsY} that this gives rise to a Lebesgue-strongly recurrent rectangle \( \Gamma \). \end{Remark}